top of page

 WD-40 is simply not formulated for headlight restoration.
 To achieve a clear, long-lasting finish, a proper restoration kit is essential.
 These kits often include multiple steps, such as sanding, polishing, and applying a UV-resistant sealant.
 This process removes the oxidation, polishes the surface, and protects it from future damage, resulting in a longer-lasting, clearer headlight.

-The Right Way to Restore Your Headlights
+Here's The Right Way to Restore Your Headlights

 We recommend using one of Detour Auto’s specially designed products:

-One-Step Headlight Restoration Spray – Fast and easy spray-on/let dry solution ideal for lightly to moderately oxidized headlights.
+1-Step Headlight Restoration Spray – Fast and easy spray-on/let dry solution ideal for lightly to moderately oxidized headlights.

 Heavy-Duty Headlight Restoration Kit – Delivers fast professional results for severely oxidized headlights.